-A stream of motorbikes broke away from the road traffic and spilled onto the pavement en masse.
-The red light seemed to have opened a new flow of traffic as opposed to the cessation of movement.
-I asked my taxi driver why this was happening.
-“It’s just Monday morning.”
+A stream of motorbikes broke free of the constraints of the road and spilled onto the pavement en masse.
+The red light seemed to have opened a new flow of traffic as opposed to a cessation of movement.
+I asked my taxi driver what was happening.
+He shrugged, “It’s just Monday morning.”

 That was Ho Chi Min city nine years ago.
-Nine years on in Vietnam’s capital of Hanoi, I watched with astonishment a young man casually ripping my insoles out from my shoes and, shortly after, gluing rubber to the undersides of what was supposed to be a quick sewing job to the top side of one of them.
-It was clear that the same hustle culture I’d seen at that traffic stop nine years before hadn’t hadn’t slowed down one iota since my first visit.
+Nine years on in Vietnam’s capital of Hanoi, I watched with astonishment as a young man casually ripped my insoles out from my only pair of trainers before gluing rubber to the undersides.
+He had initially stopped me on the street to offer to sew up a small hole.
+It was clear that the same hustle culture I’d seen at that traffic stop nine years before hadn’t hadn’t slowed down one iota.

-Hanoi provided some fine street photography opportunities but I was glad for the respite the natural paradise of Ninh Binh, two hours south of the capital, provided.
-The constant soundtrack of city horns was replaced by horns of a buffalo variety.
+Hanoi provided ample street photography opportunities at every corner, and I was glad for the respite that the natural paradise of Ninh Binh, two hours south of the capital, provided; the constant soundtrack of bicycle horns replaced by horns of a buffalo variety.

-After meeting fellow Brit traveler Laura in a guesthouse in Da Nang city, we rode to Hoi An, a sleepy fishing village I’d spent nine years cherishing as a highlight of my first trip to Asia.
-Upon my return, save for the famous yellow walls, the place was unrecognizable.
+After meeting fellow Brit backpacker Laura in a guesthouse in Da Nang city, we rode to Hoi An, a sleepy fishing village where I’d spent nine years reminiscing of as a highlight of my first trip through Southeast Asia.
+Upon my return, save for the famous crumbling yellow walls, the place was unrecognizable.
 Mass tourism has transformed it into more of a theme park than a community, with countless businesses selling identical products and waves of Chinese and Korean tourists wading through the streets with cone hats and selfie sticks.

-The hard-sell hustle of Hoi An hawkers was mercifully replaced on nearby tourist-free Cam Kim island – all rice paddies and organic living – by eye-lit smiles, “hello”s and a general wonderment as to why we’d ventured away from the tourist pig pen of the town across the river.
+The hard-sell hustle of Hoi An hawkers was mercifully replaced on nearby tourist-free Cam Kim island – all rice paddies and organic living – by wide-eyed smiles, hellos, and a general wonderment as to why we’d ventured away from the tourist pig pen of the town across the river.